-The Waste Control Regulation requires that the importation of any quantity of hazardous recyclables must have written authorization from the Minister of Alberta Environment and Parks.
+The Waste Control Regulation requires that the importation of any quantity of hazardous recyclables must have written authorization from the Minster of Environment and Protected Areas.
 Persons importing hazardous waste for the purpose of storage exceeding 30 days must also obtain written authorization from the Minister.
 Application forms for each of the Ministerial Authorizations are below.

 - Application Form – Ministerial Authorization for Importation of Hazardous Waste Storage (PDF, 42 KB)

 - Application Form – Ministerial Authorization to Import Hazardous Recyclables (PDF, 41 KB)

 Oilfield Waste Management Facilities requesting Ministerial Authorization should describe the hazardous waste or hazardous recyclables using waste codes from Directive 058 while industrial facilities should describe the waste using the waste codes from the Industrial Waste Identification and Management Options document.

 - Directive 058: Oilfield Waste Management Requirements for the Upstream Petroleum Industry

 The Waste Control Regulation prohibits the importation of hazardous waste for the purpose of disposal.
 This limitation does not apply to the residues generated from the treatment of hazardous waste.
 Residues that remain hazardous after treatment must be managed at a facility approved to recycle, treat or dispose of the substance.

 Facilities and persons who import hazardous waste and hazardous recyclables and do not directly recycle or treat them must either send them to a facility approved to treat or recycle them or export the items.
 To prevent receiving facilities from directly disposing of imported hazardous waste or hazardous recyclable, the receiving facility should be notified by the importing company that the waste or recyclables were generated from outside the province.

 More information on facilities can be found at: